What is Bellydance

 What Should I wear to class?

-Most folks opt for leggings, a tank top, and a hip scarf (preferaby without coins, please!)
-Anything you can comfortably move in is fine, but it helps me if your clothes are tight-fitting so I can see your movements clearly.
+For in-person classes, most folks opt for leggings, a tank top, and a hip scarf (preferaby without coins, please!)
+Anything you can comfortably move in is fine, but it helps your instructor if your clothes are tight-fitting so that they see your movements clearly.
 Don’t worry if you don’t have a hipscarf!

 Where to start